openedx/edx-documentation/en_us/video/source/video_prereqs.rst

-To help course teams at partner institutions meet the challenge of delivering high quality video experiences to as many students as possible, edX offers video file processing and media hosting services.
+To help course teams at partner institutions meet the challenge of delivering high quality video experiences to as many students as possible, edX offers media hosting services to address alternative playback and download needs.

 * The edX media team establishes accounts for you at YouTube and Amazon Web Services (AWS).

-* From each original video file that your course teams upload, the edX media team creates multiple additional formats to ensure maximum playback quality on different devices.
+* To ensure optimal playback quality for the original video files that your course teams upload, the edX media uses an automated process to create multiple file formats.

 After these services are set up for your institution and course, course teams only need to upload a single file to Studio for each of the videos they want to include in their course.
-EdX completes all other processing for the video files.
+EdX completes the encoding and hosting process for your video files.

+.. note:: The edX automation process does not include captioning services.
+ Your course teams use your institution's current workflow to generate transcripts for your video files.
+See the sectio on `creating a video transcript`_ in the *Building and Running an edX Course* guide.

 ===================================
 Prerequisite Tasks